Please Note - If you are cruising around Australia you need to select Pacific.

 Typically, you will not be required to list the stop over countries, providing that you'll be stopping over for less than 48hrs.
 However, some travel insurers will require you to list the country if it is the USA, Canada or Japan.

 Yes, you must list all the countries you will be travelling to.
-An easier way to do this is to list by region, such as Asia, Europe or Pacific.
+An easier way to do this is to list by region, such as Pacific, Asia, Europe.

 If you are travelling as a family or group e.g. school group or just a group of friends, you can all be on the one policy, providing that your itinerary matches.
 If you have differing dates of travel, then you will need to purchase separate travel insurance.